Como Park Senior High School: State championships

 In 2013, Como Park's boys soccer team won the class A state title in a 2–1 victory against Hill-Murray, earning their first state championship title.

 Extracurricular activities

 Robotics

 Como Park's robotics team, BEASTBOT#2855, has competed in the FIRST Robotics Competition since 2009.
-From its founding date until 2019, the team competed in the Minnesota 10000 lakes regional, Minnesota State High School League State Championships, Minnesota Robotics Invitational, Lake Superior Regional and the Minnesota North Star Regional.
-At these events, they earned the Minnesota 10000 Lakes Regional Entrepreneurship Award in 2016, and in the same year came in first at the Minnesota Robotics Invitational.
-The team last competed in 2019.
+From its founding date until 2019, the team competed in the Minnesota 10,000 lakes regional, Minnesota State High School League State Championships, Minnesota Robotics Invitational, Lake Superior Regional and the Minnesota North Star Regional.
+At these events, they earned the Minnesota 10000 Lakes Regional Entrepreneurship Award in 2016, and in the same year came in first at the Minnesota Robotics Invitational as the backup robot.
+Due to lack of coaches, the COVID-19 pandemic and its subsequent distance learning, the team stopped operating in 2019, but came back to compete in the 2023 Minnesota 10,000 lakes regional, where they won the Team Spirit Award.
+In the 2024 season, the team made it to the third match of semi-finals, the furthest in the teams history.